opsschool/curriculum/config_management.rst

 Puppet has many built-in resource types, and you can install even more as plugins.
 Each type can behave a bit differently and has a different set of attributes available.

-The list of different puppet resource types can be accessed from `Resource Type Reference <http://docs.puppetlabs.com/references/3.stable/type.html>`_.
+The full list of different puppet resource types can be found at the `Puppet Type Reference <http://docs.puppetlabs.com/references/latest/type.html>`_.

 Puppet Apply
 ------------